flex-rental-solutions/flex-release-notes/README.md

 - Reliability — This ties our release notes to GitHub's uptime.
 Probably fine, but worth acknowledging.
 - Who owns updates? — Is this a dev workflow or can non-devs manage it?
 - What about geographical deploys?
 Release Notes would show everywhere by default unless there was a way to accomodate that.
+- Is it cool to have release note files public?
+Probably fine, but worth thinking about if there are any downsides to that.